Whenever my workload is piled high and I start dropping balls, I silently wish for more time!

 When you never feel on top of your work, your confidence takes a knock.
 When you don’t have time for all the other things that are important to you, it’s hard to feel good inside.

 The conversations you have about yourself have a huge impact on your performance, your productivity, and your self-esteem.
-So get more aware about how you speak to yourself.
+So get more aware of how you speak to yourself.

 Yup, mindset matters a lot when it comes to making the most of your time.